-In 2019, the California legislature passed a sweeping privacy law to protect consumers.
-The California Consumer Privacy Act (CCPA) became the most comprehensive privacy law in the country, but its complexity is still confusing to many businesses.
+In 2018, the California legislature passed a sweeping privacy law to protect consumers.
+The California Consumer Privacy Act (CCPA) became the most comprehensive consumer privacy law in the country.

 Familiar with GDPR?
-CCPA travels along the same lines, but with important differences — including a broader interpretation of personal information.
+CCPA travels along the same lines, but with important differences — including a broader definition of personal information.

 "Personal information" is anything that identifies, relates to, describes, or is capable of being associated with, or could reasonably be linked, directly or indirectly, with a particular consumer or household. — Section 1798.140(o)(1)

 That naturally includes name, address, social security number, birthdate, and driver’s license number, but also reaches into biometric data, internet activity, and more.

 Who it applies to

 CCPA applies to businesses in California that satisfy at least one of the following conditions:

 Have at least $25 million in annual revenue

 Buy, sell, or use for a commercial purpose the personal information of 50,000 or more "consumers, households, or devices"